The IAS Visa Wizard is the easy way to find the correct visa for you

 At IAS, we understand the stress and burden which can be involved with seeking asylum.
 As a result, we are dedicated to helping to ease this experience for you and we have several available Legal Aid options available to help with this.
 These options include:

-Contact us now to speak with one of our immigration lawyers.
+Contact us now by making an enquiry online or call us on 0333 363 8577 to speak with one of our immigration lawyers.

 IAS evaluated my situation properly and successfully tailored my application to secure a happy result